-The Lawrenceville City Council voted on January 7 to move ahead with plans for a $31.1 million arts center in the downtown area, and Aurora Theatre will be the management agent for the future Lawrenceville Performing Arts Center.
-John Abbott, Todd Dolson and Jason Smith of Stephens and Wilkinson Architects designed the new facility and Carroll Daniel Construction will complete the project.
-Half of the funds for the new arts center will be raised by the city’s entertainment and arts partners; city leaders will unveil a demo of what the new facility will look like this spring and plan to finish the facility by the end of next year.
-Rodriguez and cofounder/associate producer Ann-Carol Pence are excited about the possibilities.
+The Lawrenceville City Council voted January 7 to proceed with plans for a $31.1 million arts center downtown, and that Aurora Theatre will manage the future Lawrenceville Performing Arts Center.
+John Abbott, Todd Dolson and Jason Smith of Stephens and Wilkinson Architects designed the facility and Carroll Daniel Construction will build the project.
+Half the funds for the new arts center will be raised by the city’s entertainment and arts partners; city leaders will unveil a demo of what the new facility will look like this spring and plan to finish it by the end of next year.

-“We will program the spaces to include the widest variety of cultural arts events through four working venues, which will enable the entire campus to be utilized as an educational center,” says Pence.
-“The plan is to utilize the classrooms, practice rooms, rehearsal hall, studio and dressing rooms not only for artists, but for ongoing work force development.”
+“We will program the spaces to include the widest variety of cultural arts events through four working venues, which will enable the entire campus to be used as an educational center,” says Aurora cofounder Ann-Carol Pence.
+“The plan is to use the classrooms, practice rooms, rehearsal hall, studio and dressing rooms not only for artists but for ongoing workforce development.”

-The new 59,500-square-foot facility will include a 500-seat theater, which will be earmarked for the company’s blockbuster musicals, as well as a cabaret theater that can be used for both indoor or outdoor events.
+The 59,500-square-foot facility will include a 500-seat theater, which will be earmarked for the company’s musicals, plus a cabaret theater that can be used for indoor and outdoor events.
 The theaters are scheduled to open in the fall of 2020.
-The space will also include a new lobby, rehearsal space, a costume shop and a fly system that will allow for more theater magic.
+The space will include a new lobby, rehearsal space, a costume shop and a fly system.

-Back in 1996, Rodriguez and Pence founded Aurora Theatre, starting off as a small troupe in Duluth.
+In 1996, Rodriguez and Pence founded Aurora, starting off as a small company in Duluth.
 The early days saw lean attendance, but steadily the company caught on.
-The two eventually were able to move to downtown Lawrenceville in 2007 in their current venue.
-The company has long had a passion for producing musicals, classics and new ones, but the success of their world premiere Clyde ‘n Bonnie: A Folktale in 2012 seemed to push them into a different artistic league, leading to several award-winning, sold-out shows.
-The company currently hosts 80,000 patrons at 800 events each year.
+The two moved to downtown Lawrenceville in 2007.
+The company has long had a passion for producing musicals — the classics and new ones — but the success of its 2012 world premiere Clyde ‘n Bonnie: A Folktale seemed to push them into a new artistic league, leading to several award-winning, sold-out shows.
+The company hosts 80,000 patrons at 800 events each year.

-They are aware that some people may feel that nothing is wrong with their current building, but they explain that it has its limits.
-The new space will give Aurora the opportunity to host companies of all disciplines throughout the year — ones they’ve previously been unable to find room for.
-Ballethnic Dance Company, Dance Canvas and Orchestra Noir are on their list of dream collaborators.
+They are aware that some people may feel that nothing is wrong with their current building, but they say it has its limits.
+The new space will give Aurora the ability to host companies of all disciplines — ones they’ve been unable to find room for.
+Ballethnic Dance Company, Dance Canvas and Orchestra Noir are on their list of possible collaborators.

 “We do have a great space, but we don’t have a proper orchestra for the musicians — and live music is one of our core beliefs,” says Rodriguez.
 “In this day and age where you can see anything on your phone, a lot of the work we do is to create spectacle that we are not currently able to do.
 We want to engage the next generation of theatergoers.”

-Pence relishes that concept.
-“When we first came to Lawrenceville, and knew a college was going to open, we said it would be so great if we could be a college town,” Pence said.
-“Anthony went to UGA, and it’s always bustling up there.
+“When we first came to Lawrenceville and knew a college was going to open, we said it would be so great if we could be a college town,” Pence says “Anthony went to UGA, and it’s always bustling up there.
 We do want vibrant people here, to be able to train the next generation of leaders so we can be the next Athens, Georgia.”

 When Pence and Rodriguez put out a call for patrons and fans to show up for the final City Council vote wearing red shirts as a show of support, a large crowd filled the meeting room.
 “We went at 6:30 p.m. to welcome people, and when we hit the door, the room was full,” says Pence.
 “It was great to see so many people there excited.
 Some people came back over to Aurora to celebrate after.”